 Without giving too much away, watching April Fool’s Day left me with a feeling similar the one I had after watching the hugely divisive Friday the 13th Part V: A New Beginning for the second time.
-First time around it’s your typical Friday the 13th movie, rather heavy on censorship thanks to the impositions of the MPAA and Paramount, but you get to see Jason bumping off a batch of vacuous teens, which is essentially what fans pay to see.
-But then it hits you with a revelation: this time it’s not Jason committing the murders at all but rather an impostor killer.
+First time around it’s your typical Friday the 13th movie ― heavily censored thanks to the impositions of the MPAA and Paramount, but you still get to see Jason bumping off a batch of vacuous teens, which is essentially what fans pay to see.
+Then it hits you with a revelation: this time it’s not Jason committing the murders at all but rather an impostor killer.
 At first I felt cheated.
-Sure, I got to see some stuntman bounding around in a hockey mask, same as always, but knowing it wasn’t Jason devalued everything that came before.
-Over the years, A New Beginning has grown on me, and I can appreciate it as what is essentially an X-rated Scooby Doo mystery with its tongue firmly in its cheek, but April Fool’s Day is a different animal.
+Sure, I got to see some stuntman bounding around in a hockey mask, same as always, but knowing it wasn’t Jason devalued everything that went before.
+Over the years, A New Beginning has grown on me, and I can appreciate it as what is essentially an X-rated Scooby Doo mystery with its tongue firmly in its cheek, but April Fool’s Day is an entirely different animal.

 I first heard about April Fool’s Day back in high school.
-I was roughly thirteen at the time and a friend came to class all excited, though his eyes told the story of a particularly late night.
-The reason for this was a rather unusual slasher showing on late-night TV that he had somehow managed to stay the distance for — lucky, since he had ultimately experienced the greatest twist he had ever witnessed.
+I was thirteen and a friend came to class all excited, though his eyes told the story of a particularly late night.
+The reason for this was a rather unusual slasher showing on late-night TV that he had somehow managed to stay the distance for — lucky, since he had ultimately experienced the greatest twist of his young life.
 I was eager to learn more, knowing full well it would ruin the movie for me, and he set about explaining the plot of April Fool’s Day with the kind of play-by-play detail that only a child deems necessary.
 Being a horror fanatic, it all seemed like standard slasher fare, but then he hit me with it, not only a twist but a double twist, one that I found ingeniously fresh and anarchic.
 This time around, I was somewhat underwhelmed by a movie that had once been a momentous endeavour in cinematic chicanery.

 Looking back, not only was April Fool’s Day clever, it was commercially savvy.
 That same year, Tom McLoughlin had reinvented Jason Voorhees as an indestructible meta killer who resembled one of the Universal monsters of yore, partly to overcome Jason’s supposed demise in Friday the 13th Part IV: The Final Chapter, but also to give the movie the kind of edge the censorship guillotine had done away with.
 It was still cut to ribbons, but an increased emphasis on humour meant that it didn’t rely so heavily on the graphic extremities once synonymous with the series.
 April Fools Day takes a similar approach, but it makes one fatal error.
 A New Beginning may have swapped Jason for a man who underwent arguably the quickest, most unlikely emotional breakdown in horror movie history, but slasher fans still got what they came to see in a series of grisly deaths.
 In April Fools Day, everyone dies yet no one dies, and by the end you may as well be back at the beginning.

-It was years until I found out about this rather telling bump in production, and suddenly it all made sense.
-Still, April Fools Day left me feeling rather hollow this time around.
+It was years until I found out about this rather telling bump in the movie’s development, and suddenly it all made sense.
+But April Fools Day left me feeling rather hollow this time around.
 It begins admirably enough, as a group of teenagers set sail for a private island owned by their friend Muffy (Deborah Foreman) with designs on tearing it up.
 It doesn’t take long before disaster strikes.
-While fooling around in the water following one of the most realistic-looking accidental murder pranks this side of Tom Savini, one of our motley crew has his face crushed by the boat’s edge, a gruesome incident that leaves his eyeball dangling from his cheek as he’s immediately rushed to the hospital.
-Our cast don’t seem particularly perturbed by this tragedy and carry on partying like nothing has happened, but this stroke of gross misfortune is just the beginning.
-Soon, bodies fall thick and fast as our host begins acting rather strangely, slowly transforming into a teenage version of Annie Wilkes from Misery, and when a series of clues leads us to the plainly obvious, our two remaining survivors are up against it, or at least they think they are.
+While fooling around in the water following one of the most realistic-looking accidental murder pranks this side of Tom Savini, one of our motley crew has his face crushed by the boat’s edge, a gruesome incident that leaves his eyeball dangling on his cheek as he’s immediately rushed to the hospital.
+Our cast don’t seem particularly perturbed by this tragedy and commence partying like it’s 1999, but this stroke of gross misfortune is just the beginning.
+Soon bodies fall thick and fast as our host begins acting rather strangely, slowly transforming into a teenage version of Annie Wilkes from Misery, and when a series of clues leads us to the plainly obvious, our two remaining survivors are up against it, or at least they think they are.

-Ultimately, Paramount felt that axing the entire third act for a tinkered finale would end things on a high note that would please audiences.
+Ultimately, Paramount felt that axing the entire third act for a tinkered finale would end things on a crowd-pleasing note.
 Clearly they hadn’t met many slasher fans.